Tudor Grange Academy, Kingshurst: History

 Under the name of "The City Technology College, Kingshurst", the establishment opened in 1988 as Britain's first CTC.
 Mrs Valerie Bragg was the Principal Emeritus.
 It was the first City Technology College and specialist school in England.
 The academy has developed a partnership in education, bringing together the world of industry, commerce and education and has very good results.
 From an all ability intake, 64% of Year 11 students achieved 5 or more GCSEs at grades A* to C or equivalent (including Maths and English) (2013).

 The academy now accommodates over 1,600 students of all abilities from 11 to 19 years of age.
 The College is situated on the eastern outskirts of Birmingham in the suburb of Kingshurst, North Solihull.
 The College serves the East Birmingham and North Solihull areas.

 When the College opened, 83% of students in the area were leaving school at 16 with few prospects of employment.
 As of 2006, more than 80% of the school's children continue with education to post-16, either at Kingshurst or at other colleges.

 In 2008 the City Technology College, Kingshurst converted to Academy status, with the name changing to The City Technology College Kingshurst Academy.
 In 2010 refurbishments took place across the whole site and a new D block was built.
 D block was opened in October 2011.

 Technically, CTC Kingshurst Academy is registered as a company limited by guarantee while also being registered as a charity (Registered in England No: 2268092.
 Registered Charity number 700390).

 3E's, a spinout company fully owned by the Kingshurst CTC Trust, was responsible for the formation of the Kingshurst Foundation – a confederation of schools run by the 3E's company.
 The initial schools in this Federation were King's College, Guildford and Kings International College, Camberley.

 In 2018, after an Ofsted inspection and section 5 inspection that rated the Academy as 'Inadequate' in every category, CTC Kingshurst Academy joined Tudor Grange Academies Trust, a MAT (Multi-Academy Trust) that consists of 8 schools, offering either Primary or Secondary education.
 The trust was formed by its founding school, Tudor Grange Academy, Solihull.
 Having joined the trust, CTC Kingshurst Academy was renamed and is now known as Tudor Grange Academy, Kingshurst.
-In September 2025, the Academy was involved in a scandal as they leaked the data of hundreds of students in a staff spreadsheet.
-The spreadsheet was emailed to many parents alongside reminders about the upcoming flu vaccine.